 Sicily of the Paladins of France

-In Sicily in the mid-nineteenth century the Teatro dei Pupi explodes with something prodigious, with its particular characteristics that make it unique and unmistakable.
-This type of theater is one of the heirs of the oral story that starts from the Bible and Homer, to cross the centuries, especially the medieval ones, where it flourishes with the jester's theater.
+In the Sicily of the mid-nineteenth century, the Theater of Puppets explodes in a prodigious way, with its particular characteristics that make it unique and unmistakable.
+This type of theater is one of the heirs of oral storytelling, which dates back to the Bible and Homer, traversing the centuries, particularly the medieval ones, where it flourishes with the jester theater.

-The protagonists are the Puppets, who have no strings like puppets: the puppeteers move them with rods, to the rhythm of shields and swords, against the backdrop of naive and colorful scenarios.
-The Opera dei Pupi, as it is then called, tells us the deeds of Charlemagne and his Paladins of France, first of all Orlando, drawing inspiration from the Carolingian cycle and Ariosto's poems. < / span>
+The protagonists are the Puppets, which do not have strings like marionettes: the puppeteers move them with rods, to the rhythm of shields and swords, against the backdrop of naive and colorful scenes.
+The Opera of Puppets, as it is later called, tells us the deeds of Charlemagne and his Paladins of France, first among them Orlando, drawing inspiration from the Carolingian cycle and the poems of Ariosto.

-For centuries the Sicilian puppets, skilfully animated by generations of puppeteers, have been the only source of education and one of the few opportunities for recreation and entertainment for the humbler classes, for the poorly educated or illiterate people , although later they were also appreciated by the bourgeoisie. < span> puppeteers tell their stories improvising and acting.
-They tell how it was told once, when the narrator spoke in a circle of wide eyes and he too believed in his fable.
+The puppeteers tell their stories by improvising and acting.
+They tell as it was once told, when the narrator spoke surrounded by a circle of wide-eyed listeners and believed in his tale.
 The puppeteers tell stories of rebels.
-They tell the fable of those who are they fight against an overbearing and incomprehensible power and somehow manage to win.
-A fable.
-A Sicilian fable.
+They tell the tale of those who fight against a tyrannical and incomprehensible power, and somehow manage to win.
+A tale.
+A Sicilian tale.

 Leave a comment